-Engineered Systems bookings in the fourth quarter and twelve months of 2020 were lower than the comparative period, as bookings continue to be tempered by restrained spending within the oil and gas industry due to recent commodity price weakness and the uncertainty caused by the COVID-19 pandemic.
+Engineered Systems bookings in the twelve months of 2020 were lower than the comparative period, as bookings continue to be tempered by restrained spending within the oil and gas industry due to recent commodity price weakness and the uncertainty caused by the COVID-19 pandemic.
 These factors are in addition to previously disclosed difficulties facing the industry, including producers having made a general shift to funding growth capital expenditures from free cash flow, constrained access to capital for producers, uncertainty around global trade dynamics, and political uncertainty.
 Bookings in the fourth quarter include \$77.1 million of new project work, which was offset by \$19.8 million of previous bookings in the Canada segment that were de-booked and \$4.5 million of negative foreign exchange impacts.
 The de-booking largely related to a project initially recorded in a prior year that the customer deferred.
 The initial deposit for the project was allocated to other projects that the Company had been awarded with the same customer.
-Without the effect of this de-recognition, bookings in Canada would have improved over the comparative quarter, and the fourth quarter of 2020 would represent the strongest bookings quarter in the region since the second quarter of 2019.